valleyofdoom/service-list-builder/README.md

 2. Run the script with NSudo

+    - If you are using WinRE or Windows setup, NSudo may not open and running the script directly (without NSudo) may be sufficient due to already elevated privileges

 3. Now that the services should be restored, boot to the operating system.
 Don't forget to change the ``DRIVE_LETTER`` variable back to it's default value

 ## Debugging Services